hashicorp/envconsul/README.md

 PORT=55
 ```

-We can also ask ENVConsul to poll for configuration changes and automatically restar the process:
+We can also ask envconsul to poll for configuration changes and automatically restar the process:

 ```
 $ envconsul \